-Obviously we need to view the data for completeness, and quality.
+Obviously, we need to view the data for completeness and quality.
 A few dashboards give us the views we need to do so.

-Data Quality is further addressed looking for each of the data scenario's that need to handled, these include items like missing values, and consistency checks across fields
+Data Quality is further addressed looking for each of the data scenarios that need to handled, these include items like missing values, and consistency checks across fields

 Evaluate, Adjust, Repeat

 It should be immediately apparent if there are problems with the data by viewing the dashboards and scenario lists.
 If data needs to be corrected at the source you do so and run a new extraction.
 Logic or data fills can be catered for in the transformation/modelling layers including bulk updates to fill any gaps or correct erroneous scenarios.
-As an automated process you are not re-doing these tasks with every run, the manual effort is made once and infinitely repeated.
+As an automated process, you are not re-doing these tasks with every run - the manual effort is made once and infinitely repeated.

 Load to the Target System

-It's easy enough to take a table created here and drop down as a file for loading into the target system but ideally you want to automate this step and push to the system's load facilities.
+It's easy enough to take a table created here and download it as a file for loading into the target system but ideally you want to automate this step and push to the system's load facilities.
 In this fashion you can automate the entire process and replace or add to the data set that is in your new system even while the legacy application is still functioning and building data.
 On the cutover day you run a final process and you're done.